OQ Frequently Asked Questions

 Here you will find a listing of the most FAQs related to Operator Qualification.
 You may browse the complete listing of FAQs below, or browse a specific category from the following list.

 - Management of Other Entities Performing Covered Tasks

 - Evaluation Method(s)

 - Development and Documentation of Areas of Qualification for Individuals Performing Covered Tasks

-- Covered Task Performed by Non-Qualified Person
+- Covered Task Performed by an Unqualified Individual

-- Treatment of Abnormal Operating Conditions (AOCS)
+- Abnormal Operating Conditions (AOC)

 - Personnel Performance Monitoring

 - Re-evaluation Interval and Methodology for Determining Same